FattusRattus/Leak-NTLM-hash-via-HTML/README.md

 # Leak-NTLM-hash-via-HTML
-List of HTML tags for leak NTLM hash
+List of HTML tags for leak NTLM hash for Internet Explorer and Edge.

 ## Body tags